Burn Rate Formula: How to Calculate Burn Rate and Runway

 If you spend €2,400 per month on hosting, tools, contractors, and subscriptions, your gross burn is €2,400.
 Revenue doesn’t factor in.
 This number answers a simple question: how much cash leaves the account every month regardless of what comes back?

 Gross burn matters most at the pre-revenue stage.
-When MRR is zero, gross burn and net burn are identical.
+When MRR is zero, gross and net cash burn are identical.
 Once you start generating revenue, net burn becomes the number that actually predicts your timeline.

 Net Burn Rate Formula